richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite.md

 # 2.4.
 Add player sprite

-This chapter shows how to add a player sprite to a game, at a certain position and of a certain size.
+This chapter shows how to add a player sprite to a game, at a certain position and of a certain size, starting from scratch again.

 ![Our 'add_player_sprite' game](add_player_sprite_4.png)